 The American Birding Association has six awards to recognize the many kinds of contributions dedicated individuals can make to the cause of birds, birders and birding.
 The awards and the categories of achievement they recognize are as follows:

-Given for making significant contributions to birder education and/or bird conservation.
 This award recognizes outstanding efforts in birder education, bird conservation or in the management or preservation of habitats on which birds and birding depends.
-It is presented to an individual in either area or to someone who has achieved in both areas.
-ABA considers that the quality and scope of Chan Robbin’s work make him an outstanding person after whom to name the award.
+It is presented for excellence in either or both in both areas.
+Achievements approaching the quality and scope of those of Chandler Robbins qualify recipients for this award.

 Given for a distinguished service to ABA.
-It is awarded to any member who has given long and useful service to the organization, either paid or as a volunteer.
+It is awarded to an ABA member volunteer or employee who has given long and useful service to the organization.
 This is a way for ABA to honor those individuals who have devoted many hours and considerable energy to the good of the organization.
-The name of this award was selected to honor Claudia Wilds because of her many contributions to ornithology and to ABA.
+Long-serving ABA member Claudia Wilds was the embodiment of the ideals established for the recipients of this award.

-The ABA Ludlow Griscom Award Outstanding Contributions in Regional Ornithology
+The ABA Award for Outstanding Contributions in Regional Ornithology

-Given to individuals who have dramatically advanced the state of ornithological knowledge for a particular region.
-This may be through their long-time contributions in monitoring avian status and distribution, facilitating the publication of state bird books, breeding bird atlases and significant papers on the regional natural history of birds.
-This may also be through the force of their personality, teaching and inspiration.
+This award is given in recognition of individuals who have dramatically advanced ornithological knowledge for a particular region.
+This may be through their long-time contributions in monitoring avian status and distribution, facilitating the publication of regional bird books, or producing breeding bird atlases and significant papers on the regional natural history of birds.
+Their impact may also be through the force of their personality, teaching and inspiration.
+Ludlow Griscom served as a role model for many who followed to become leaders in their own regions.
+Recent recipients include Debi Shearwater, Al Smith and Daphne Gemmill.

 Procedures for Nominations